-In fact, beetroot juice, or blended up beet as in this smoothie, is so powerful it is recommended to help regenerate liver cells and clear fatty deposits in the liver from years of alcohol consumption.
+In fact, beetroot juice, or blended beet in a smoothie, is so powerful it is recommended to help regenerate liver cells and clear fatty deposits in the liver from years of alcohol consumption.

-Antioxidant-rich carrots are full of alpha and beta-carotene for protecting your body and liver from free radical damage and also contain many important vitamins, minerals and other nutrients.
+Antioxidant-rich carrots are full of alpha and beta-carotene for protecting your kidneys and liver from free radical damage and also contain many important vitamins, minerals and other nutrients.

 A great general cleanser and alkalizer of your body, a smoothie with carrot is also surprisingly sweet and tasty, though you will need a powerful blender, like this amazing bestseller I use to make my smoothies, to really puree it up properly for maximum absorption.

 Parsley is a potent green herb with a rich array of antioxidants, minerals, vitamins, enzymes, chlorophyll and beneficial volatile oils and goes great in smoothies for detox.

 This page on parsley juice health benefits has much more detail on why parsley is so good for liver detoxification and, provided you are not currently being treated for kidney disease, is also helpful for kidney cleansing as well.

 Pregnant women though should replace the parsley in this recipe with another green like bok choy, kale or spinach as large amounts are not recommended when you are carrying a baby.

-Apples taste great in smoothie recipes like this and they are an excellent general detoxifier.
+Apples taste amazing in smoothie recipes like this and they are an excellent general detoxifier.
 Their skin is full of powerful phytonutrients for better health so organic or well scrubbed apples are best with the skin left on.